Easy Kunafa Recipe

 Kunafa is a popular Middle Eastern dessert featuring layers of crispy pastry and sweet cheese soaked in syrup.
 It is crispy on the outside, cheesy and gooey on the inside, and absolutely delicious!

 Kunafa has always been a showstopper in Middle Eastern desserts—whether served at big celebrations or as a sweet treat after iftar during Ramadan.
-Its crispy golden layers and gooey cheese filling make it irresistible!
+Its crispy golden layers and cheese filling make it irresistible, and perfect to serve with a cup of tea!

 And just like other beloved Middle Eastern treats such as qatayef, luqaimat (sweet dumpling), and maamoul, this dessert has a special way of bringing people together.
-If you love the flavors of Kunafa, you’ll also enjoy the buttery layers of baklava and the soft and syrupy basbousa.
+If you love the flavors of Kunafa, you’ll also enjoy baklava, basbousa and Portokalopita (Greek orange phyllo cake).

 golden crispy kunafa drizzled with simple syrup and garnished with pistachios